statsbiblioteket/digital-pligtaflevering-aviser-tools/delivery-samples/README.md

 the files in  `$HOME/verapdf/corpus/veraPDF-corpus-staging/PDF_A-1b/6.1 File structure/6.1.2 File header` which has been renamed to conform to the specification but is otherwise unchanged.

+Two small batches that is as close as possible to the delivery format that we expect to recieve from Infomedia.

 These are copyrighted by the VeraPDF consortium and licenced under CC-BY-4.0.
 See http://verapdf.org/home/#licensing for details.

 MD5SUMS.txt generated with